0chain/blobber/code/go/0chain.net/blobbercore/blobbergrpc/README.md

 google.golang.org/grpc/cmd/protoc-gen-go-grpc
 ```

-Run this command to install all the grpc related binaries required to generate files using grpc.
+Run this command to install all the GRPC related binaries required to generate GRPC related files using `protoc` CLI.

+Now you can run the script in `scripts/generate-grpc.sh`

 ## Development